isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * [Glossary](#S-glossary)
 * [To-do: Unclassified proto-rules](#S-unclassified)

-You can sample rules for a specific language feature:
+You can sample rules for specific language features:

 * assignment:
 [and regular types](#Rc-regular) --